pepeette/ShanghaiRichBubble/README.md

 I always assumed that we were all alike inside this mini bubble.

-But no, even what American describe as a communist country, Locals rank themselves...
+But no, even in what American people describe as a communist country, Locals do rank themselves...
-Depending on where you live... even inside the Bubble ;-)
+Depending on where you live., as a social clue of wealth.. even inside the Bubble ;-)

 So I decided to use python package folium
-To visualize my beighbourhood analysis
+To visualize my neighbourhood

 Honestly, I now walk with a better understanding of the cars parked in front of each compound...